The Past, the Present, the Future (Jodeci album): Singles

-On December 21, 2014, Jodeci released the full-length version of the new song, “Nobody Wins,” along with a lyric video that features Domestic Violence hotline information.
+On December 21, 2014, Jodeci released the full-length version of the new song, "Nobody Wins", along with a lyric video that features domestic violence hotline information.

 "Domestic violence has always been an issue in relationships, but because of the caliber of people being charged recently, it's being brought to the forefront," Dalvin said about the song's content in an interview with Rolling Stone.
 "It's definitely something people are going to listen to because domestic violence should not be tolerated in any situation, not just between men and women, but people in general."

-After the release of "Nobody Wins", Jodeci returned with their official lead single "Every Moment" on January 28, 2015 followed by the announcement of signing an exclusive deal with Epic Records and an album release under Louis Burrell's label, Sphinx Music Entertainment. with Burrell being the executive producer for the album and also the brother and former manager of rapper MC Hammer.
+After the release of "Nobody Wins", Jodeci returned with their official lead single "Every Moment" on January 28, 2015 followed by the announcement of signing an exclusive deal with Epic Records and an album release under Louis Burrell's label, Sphinx Music Entertainment, with Burrell being the executive producer for the album and also the brother and former manager of rapper MC Hammer.

-The music video for “Every Moment" debuted on February 25, 2015.
+The music video for "Every Moment" debuted on February 25, 2015.
 It was directed by Hype Williams in Aspen, Colorado.
 Williams previously directed the group's video for "Feenin'".

 Commercial performance

-The album debuted at number 23 on the US Billboard 200 and at No. 2 on R&B Albums chart, selling 75,000 copies.
+The album debuted at number 23 on the US Billboard 200 and at No. 2 on R&B Albums chart, selling 28,041 units the first week.